lucasdicioccio/deptrack-project/README.md

 TODO: write a mini tutorial, and link to it;
 for now the gist is:
 - clone the repo
-- install the (temporary, until we deprecate its use) system-extra submodule
 - stack install the repo
 - take example on deptrack-devops-examples/ to build your binaries